10 Snakes Which Flee Rather Than Fight

 Source: iNaturalist user anukma – CC BY 4.0

-The red whipsnake is a Thai species found in forests and forest edges.
-They measure up to 1 metre, and aren’t red, more of a copper brown, with round pupils.
-This is a day-faring snake, and an active explorer, unlike the lazy green pitvipers nearby.
+A common species in southern Thailand, which is common in forests and forest edge environments.
+Red whipsnakes measure up to 1 metre, and aren’t actually red, more of a copper brown, with round pupils.
+This is a diurnal snake rather than nocturnal, and an active explorer, unlike the lazy green pitvipers nearby.

 Because of their active personality, red whipsnakes regularly encounter humans.
-Bites are a possibility, as they have vicious teeth and a rapid lunge.
-But they much prefer to flee, forget about that area, and find a newer, safer one to explore and investigate.
-Red whipsnakes don’t care about battle pride.
-They’d rather just escape and get on with their day.
+Bites are a strong possibility, as they have vicious teeth and a rapid lunge.
+But they much prefer to flee, forget about that area, and find a newer, safer one to explore instead.
+Red whipsnakes don’t care about battle pride – they’d rather just escape and get on with their day.

 3 Northwestern garter snake